-Solution: How to account for growth rate differences
+Partitioning: How to derive intrinsic stability from realized stability

-Next, we present simple methods to account for growth rate differences in measures of temporal stability, recovery, resilience, and resistance.
-These methods can be used to correct for the effect of growth rate in observed stability, for example, when doing meta-analyses or other syntheses comparing stability across systems.
-Applying our proposed correction methods, the slow-grower and the fast-grower from the conceptual simulations show similar stability (Table 1).
+Next, we present simple methods to derive intrinsic stability from measures of realized stability, i.e. calculate intrinsic temporal stability, recovery, resilience, and resistance.
+These measures of intrinsic stability account for the effect of growth rate, and can be used, for example, when doing meta-analyses or other syntheses comparing stability across systems.
+In our conceptual illustration, the slow-grower and the fast-grower, which differ in realized stability, show similar intrinsic stability (Table 1).

-Temporal stability
+Intrinsic temporal stability